awslabs/aws-sdk-swift/reference/0.x/AWSCodeCommit/CodeCommitClientProtocol.md

 func postCommentReply(input: PostCommentReplyInput, completion: @escaping (ClientRuntime.SdkResult<PostCommentReplyOutputResponse, PostCommentReplyOutputError>) -> Void)
 ```

-### putCommentReaction(input:​completion:​)
+### putCommentReaction(input:completion:)

 Adds or updates a reaction to a specified comment for the user whose identity is used to make the request.
-You can only add or
-update a reaction for yourself.
+You can only add or update a reaction for yourself.
 You cannot add, modify, or delete a reaction for another user.

 ``` swift
 func putCommentReaction(input: PutCommentReactionInput, completion: @escaping (ClientRuntime.SdkResult<PutCommentReactionOutputResponse, PutCommentReactionOutputError>) -> Void)
 ```

-### putFile(input:​completion:​)
+### putFile(input:completion:)

 Adds or updates a file in a branch in an AWS CodeCommit repository, and generates a commit for the addition in the specified branch.